SeldonIO/seldon-core/doc/source/workflow/install.md

 **You will need a kubernetes cluster with version >=1.12**

+The installation process has changed slightly for release versions >0.5 due to webhook certificates.
+If you need to install versions <0.5 please ensure you load the docs for the version you want.

 ## Webhook Certificates

 For version >=0.5 Seldon Core requires certificates to be provisioned to the Webhook server.
 By default we assume the use of [cert-manager](https://github.com/jetstack/cert-manager).
 You can also provide your certificate in a secret directly if you don't want to use cert manager.